What is an Encroachment?

 - I need a time extension (rider)?

 - I need copies of as-built plans?
-Please submit a Record Disclosure Request Form (ADM-3003) to the appropriate District Public Records Act Coordinator.
+Please contact the appropriate District Public Records Act Coordinator.

 - EP Homepage